SiaFoundation/docs/hosting/setting-up-hostd/linux/other.md

 ## Install `hostd`

-1. Download the latest version of `hostd` for your operating system from the [official website](https://sia.tech/software/hostd).
+Download the latest version of `hostd` for your operating system from the [official website](https://sia.tech/software/hostd).
 For this guide, we'll be downloading the Linux version of `hostd`.

-    Open the Terminal Emulator and run the following command:
+1. Open a terminal and download the latest version of `hostd` for your operating system.

     {% tabs %}
     {% tab title="AMD64" %}